ponylang/ponyc/.release-notes/next-release.md

 ## Fix broken documentation generation on Windows

-Generating documentation has been broken on windows: `ponyc` was not able to write the documentation files, due to path handling issues on windows.
-This is now fixed and documentation generation is working again on windows.
+Generating documentation has been broken on Windows: `ponyc` was not able to write the documentation files, due to path handling issues on Windows.
+This is now fixed and documentation generation is working again on Windows.